eventbrite/javascript/general/README.md

 /* some use of these 5 variables later on... */
 ```

-At this point, telling what is the base state for this method is quite hard, given that all the possible states are based on ternaries.
-Furthermore, because we use the same `isAllowed` four times, we have to know how all the state variables work in order to try optimize the code.
+At this point, with all the possible states based on ternaries, determining the base state for this method is now much harder.
+Furthermore, having used the same `isAllowed` four times, we must now understand how all the state variables work before we can optimize the code.
 The code is too fragile.

-However, if this code would have followed the initial recommendation, the code wouldn't degrade as more functionality is added.
+However, had this code adhered to our initial recommendation, it would not have degraded with added functionality.

 **_First iteration (revisited)_**: